Billplz/Billplz-for-WooCommerce/readme.txt

 * REMOVED: Requery all order status due to performance impact.
 * REMOVED: Bill notification feature is now always disabled.
 * REMOVED: Auto detect mode.
 Now merchant need to tick on Sandbox to use sandbox mode.

-= 3.22.1 =
-* FIXED: Order status callback not functioning when customer name has single quote.

 == Installation ==